 The Board has established its asset class strategic target allocations which it believes will achieve the return requirements of the fund at an appropriate level of risk and maintain a comfortable risk tolerance.
 Further, a disciplined rebalancing policy was adopted to ensure that market movements do not cause asset class weightings to unintentionally stray too far from the target percentages.
-The actual asset allocation at market is reviewed weekly and if asset class weightings fall outside the "no rebalancing range", transfers between asset classes are initiated to rebalance the asset allocations to within the target ranges.
-In addition, a tactical asset allocation program is in place.
-As part of the tactical program, equities may be overweighted by up to 6%, as was the case at June 30, 2003.
+The actual asset allocation at market is reviewed monthly and if asset class weightings fall outside the "no rebalancing range", transfers between asset classes are initiated to rebalance the asset allocations to within the target ranges.
 The following graph shows the target and actual asset allocations as of June 30, 2003 and 2002.

-Employees' Retirement System Target Allocation and Actual Asset Class Exposure
+Uniformed Retirement System Target and Actual Asset Allocation